dotnet/sourcelink/README.md

 SourceLink packages are currently available for the following source control providers.

+> The following packages are only required during development build time.
+It is recomended you set PrivateAssets to all on the properties of these packages.
+This prevents your consuming projects from installing these development dependencies.

 ### github.com and GitHub Enterprise

 For projects hosted by [GitHub](http://github.com) or [GitHub Enterprise](https://enterprise.github.com/home) reference